Health & Wellness

 - cannot be shared with the Before/After School Program, so make sure you give an extra set of forms and medications to their Program Director.

 - Immunization records are a required document we must have on file at the school.

-- Students must be up to date on all shots or a waiver signed if you have chosen not to vaccinate your student.
+- Students must be up to date on all shots or have a waiver signed if they have chosen not to vaccinate your student.

-- Students will not be able to come to school until we receive the immunization records or wavier starting in the new school year.
+- Students will not be able to come to school until we receive the immunization records or waiver starting in the new school year.